 It's not scheduled until 2018, but at Viehofen, at the eastern most point of the piste network, a small gondola is to be built which will complete a link to Zell am See s Schmitten area.
 The return trip will include a short bus ride to the Saalbach lifts.

 The Schonleitenbahn gondola at Vorderglemm is to be renovated; instead of 12-person standup cabins it will have 10-seat cabins, and because there are more of them the capacity will be increased to 3200 people per hour.
 A short new 10-seat gondola at Hinterglemm will link the base stations of Zwolferkogel and Schattberg West, improving access to the west end of the lift system.

 New for 2015/16

 A new run and 10-seater gondola linked Reiterkogel on the north side of the ski area to the slopes of Fieberbrunn, briefly creating Austria s largest ski area (now displaced by the Arlberg).
 The drag lifts on the upper slopes of Bernkogel were replaced by a covered six-seat chair lift with heated seats, effectively removing the last remaining flaw in the lift system.
 A long new piste was introduced down the length of the Steinbergbahn gondola, opened the previous season at Leogang.

-- Great intermediate area now expanded to become one of Austria's biggest
+- Great intermediate area now broadened to become one of Austria's biggest

-- Lift system now 100% fast chairs and gondolas
+- Lift network now 100% fast chairs and gondolas

 - Saalbach is a charming, lively village, mostly car-free in the centre Dozens of good mountain huts